Archive for the ‘Uncategorized’ Category

 “John,” I said, my voice quavering a little, “please excuse me, but I feel we need to talk about what Selma just said.
 If we don’t discuss the issue she’s brought up, then I think we are all going to feel pretty dissatisfied with our time together today.”
 I turned to Selma.
 “Selma, I want to hear more about how you think we’ve failed some of the attendees at this event.”

-I’m proud about how I responded at the crucial moment.
-In Madson’s words, I said yes to the situation I was given and responded from my authentic self.
+I’m proud of how I responded at the crucial moment.
+In Madson’s words, I said yes to the situation and responded from my authentic self.
 It wasn’t easy for me.
-It would have been safer to not take a risk by saying nothing and letting the group ramble on disconnectedly.
-But when we say yes to the challenges that come our way, amazing things can happen.
+It would have been safer to say nothing and let the group ramble on disconnectedly.
+But amazing things can happen when we say yes to the challenges that come our way.
 Try it!

 P.S.
-If you’re interested in the inspiring organizational and cultural consequences of saying yes, I wholeheartedly recommend Peter Block’s great book on the subject The Answer to How Is Yes: Acting on What Matters.
+If you’re interested in the inspiring organizational and cultural consequences of saying yes, I wholeheartedly recommend Peter Block’s great book, The Answer to How Is Yes: Acting on What Matters.

 Have you said yes at a difficult moment?
 Share that moment below!